nypassivehouse/handbook/board/board_resolutions.md

 The Governance & Nomination Committee of the Board shall have primary oversight, The Committee may delegate to one or more ad-hoc working group of members formed for the purpose.

-Until such time as the board deems it necessary to adopt a different techology, that the Handbook shall be a public repository on GitHub: https://github.com/nypassivehouse/handbook
+Until such time as the board deems it necessary to adopt a different technology, that the Handbook shall be a public repository on GitHub: https://github.com/nypassivehouse/handbook

 This Resolution shall take effect immediately.